Your dream wedding at the Hotel Riu Cancun

 - Written parental consents for people under 18 years old (Original, Apostilled and translated into Spanish, if apply).

-IMPORTANT: If the bride or the groom own the Nationality of the country where the wedding will be performed, they need to notify this information in advance to the Wedding Sales Executive due that these type of marriages need to follow different legal requirements.
+IMPORTANT: If the wedding couple own the Nationality of the country where the wedding will be performed, they need to notify this information in advance to the Wedding Sales Executive due that these type of marriages need to follow different legal requirements.

 - Translation into Spanish: The required documents must be translated into Spanish by a certified translation office/bureau in your country.
 This process must be done before your arrival to the hotel.